Keep Up With Us

 Go ahead and subscribe to recieve 1–2 emails per month.

-Every January, dozens of people come to Breckenridge with cheese graters and wooden spoons in hand.
-This group of dedicated snow lovers are some of the best professional sculptors and snow artists in the world, and they descend on our mountain town to create the Breckenridge snow sculptures as part of the Breckenridge International Snow Sculpture Championships.
+Every January, artists come to Breckenridge with cheese graters and wooden spoons in hand.
+This group of dedicated snow-lovers are some of the best professional sculptors and snow artists in the world, and they just so happen to descend on our little mountain town to create snow sculptures as part of the Breckenridge International Snow Sculpture Championships, presented by Breckenridge Brewery.

-Hand-picked to spend 65 hours in a heated race, the 16 teams will work day and night to chip, carve and carefully sculpt the 12-foot-tall, 25-ton blocks of snow into an artistic wintry display.
+Hand-picked to spend 96 hours in a heated race, the 16 teams will work day and night to chip, carve and carefully sculpt the 12-foot-tall, 25-ton blocks of snow into an enormous, intricate masterpiece.

 Breckenridge Snow Sculpture Teams

 The competition is comprised of 16 teams from around the world.
 Each team includes four artists, many of whom are internationally-known snow artists with backgrounds in sand, snow, ice and rock sculpting, among many other credentials.

 2019 teams: China (Yan Zhang), China (Wang Haifeng), Ecuador, France, Germany (Agrawarl), Germany (Theil), Great Britain, India, Italy, JAPAN, Mexico, Mongolia (Tserendesh), Turkey, USA-Colorado, USA-Breckenridge Colorado, USA-Wisconsin

 About the Breckenridge International Snow Sculpture Championships